-I love how comforting a good bowl of soup can be in cold weather, plus soup recipes are typically super easy to make!
+I love how comforting a good bowl of soup can be in cold weather, plus soup recipes, including this recipe for Curried Butternut Squash and Apple Soup, are typically super easy to make!

 I try to keep my freezer stocked with a bunch of different soups to enjoy on nights that I just don’t feel like cooking.

-The use of curry in this Cooking Light recipe makes for a nice warm tasting soup.
+The use of curry in this Cooking Light recipe for Curried Butternut Squash and Apple Soup makes for a nice warm tasting soup.

 - 1 tablespoon unsalted butter (or margarine to make dairy free)